Fayetteville, North Carolina

 The Gillis family grew tobacco in North Carolina for more than six generations -- until a major change hit their industry.

-Support from Cape Fear Farm Credit helped the Gillis family make the changes they needed in order to keep their operation going, changes that transformed their family farm into a local agritourism destination.
+Support from AgCarolina Farm Credit helped the Gillis family make the changes they needed in order to keep their operation going, changes that transformed their family farm into a local agritourism destination.